gabrielpetersson/chat-llm/README.md

 3. It has only mission critical UI - there are no message bubbles or message icons taking up space, and there is no need for a send button, we all use enter, and so on.

 ### TODO
+1. Expandable textarea for the message input
-1. Remove/edit chats
+2. Remove/edit chats
-2. Make messages that are out of context red
+3. Make messages that are out of context red
-3. Click a message to fork the conversation into a new conversation in another pane
+4. Fork out from a message into a new conversation in another pane
-4. Expandable textarea for the message input
 5. Make opening in new pane work for shortcuts (i.e. alt+command+SHORTCUT)
+6. Commands inside textarea (/newpane What is x?)
-6. Query GPT4, Claude, and serpapi at the same time and show them side by side (opt-in ofc)
+7. Query GPT4, Claude, and serpapi at the same time and show them side by side (opt-in)